kartoza/awesome-geodata/README.md

 - A List of related but dissimilar community lists is available in the "Prior Art" section of the [About Page](about.md#prior-art)
 - https://en.wikipedia.org/wiki/List_of_GIS_data_sources - Wikipedia equivalent of awesome-geodata

+## Catalogues

+This list is primarily for targeting legacy platforms, services, web interfaces, and data sources which cannot be automatically be traversed using some catalog software or platform.
+As the OGC APIs mature, and technologies such as OAFeat and STAC become more widely used, this would become redundant.
+If there is a better tool for discovering certain service types, such as stacindex.org, this list should rather link to that resource than individual endpoints available from those platforms.

 ## Geodata Regions

 Data services are primarily categorised by geographic region.